itewqq/rCore-dev/reports/lab2.md

 }
 ```

-3. Use `__restore` to fire up a application and set the kernel stack at the same time.
+3. Reuse `__restore` to fire up a application and set the kernel stack at the same time.

 ```rust
 // os/src/batch.rs